-- Authorised funds have to comply with requirements of the Code on Unit Trusts and Mutual Funds.
+- Authorized funds have to comply with requirements of the Code on Unit Trusts and Mutual Funds.
 These include a proper structure, well-defined investment guidelines and restrictions, ongoing disclosure requirements and other requirements related to the fund's daily administration.

 What is "authorization" and why is it necessary?

-Funds must be authorised by the SFC before they can be marketed in Hong Kong.
+Funds must be authorized by the SFC before they can be marketed in Hong Kong.
 They must meet the requirements of the Code on Unit Trusts and Mutual Funds (UT Code).
 This covers investment restrictions, the eligibility of the fund manager / custodian / trustee, information disclosure and operational policy.
-It is an offence to offer unauthorised funds to the public in Hong Kong unless an exemption applies.
+It is an offence to offer unauthorized funds to the public in Hong Kong unless an exemption applies.

 Any schemes that does not have a product key facts statement (KFS) and/or a revised offering document that complies with the "other disclosure requirements" as contemplated in the SFC Handbook for Unit Trusts and Mutual Funds, Investment-Linked Assurance Schemes and Unlisted Structured Investment Products (SFC Handbook) shall not be marketed to the public in Hong Kong.
 In case of doubt, you should consult your intermediaries or the relevant product issuers.

 For details about KFS, you can read the article "Key Facts Statements Offer Quick Synopsis of Investment Products".